 In environments where administrators play more specialized roles, network administrators tend to focus more on how computers interact with one another.
 This often includes configuring an organization’s local area network (LAN), wide area network (WAN) and other elements of a network system.
 Systems administrators, on the other hand, work more directly with computer hardware and software, including installation, maintenance, data recovery and training on best practices.

 What is the network administrator salary and job outlook?

 With that in mind, you’re probably wondering: How much does a network administrator make?
-The BLS reports that the median annual salary for network administrators in 2017 was $81,100.
+The BLS reports that the median annual salary for network administrators in 2019 was $83,510.
 1 It’s important to keep in mind that there are quite a few variables at play when it comes to compensation, such as location, education and experience.
 But in general, network administrators can expect to earn a salary that exceeds the average for all occupations.1

-Network admins work with a range of people, from network engineers to help desk employees to end users, explains IT consultant Eric Jeffery.
-He says bridging the gap between diverse groups of people requires patience and understanding.
+- Interpersonal skills: Network admins work with a range of people, from network engineers to help-desk employees to end users.
+You’ll need to help bridge the gap between diverse groups of people, which requires patience and understanding.